Google Analytics tags

 Original rear deck Hi-Fi option speakers.

 The Premium sound system has a bi-amplification setup for the door speakers, where one amp powers each woofer and another powers the combined midrange and tweeter speakers.
 On the face of it, this arrangement is a very high-end approach to car audio even today.
-The problem is that the stock Nokia power amp is so undersized it renders this approach moot.
+The problem is that the stock Nokia power amp is so undersized that it renders this approach moot.

 The original Nokia amp also had an option for a Digital Signal Processor (DSP)